 Two of the MLAs continued their political careers after their terms ended in 1948, Mr. Prowse as a Liberal MLA from Edmonton until 1959 and Mr. Colborne as a Social Credit MLA from Calgary until 1971.

 Mr. Colborne served in numerous cabinet positions, including Minister of Public Works and Minister of Municipal Affairs.
 He represented the Calgary-Centre constituency from 1959 until 1971.
+He was defeated in his bid for re-election in the new Calgary-Currie constituency in 1971.

 Mr. Prowse served as Liberal Party leader from 1947 to 1958 and leader of the Official Opposition from 1952 to 1958.
 He would run for Mayor of Edmonton in 1959, finishing second to Mr. Roper, one of the strongest proponents of the Soldier vote.
 He was later appointed to serve in the Canadian Senate.